nextcloud/documentation/admin_manual/configuration_user/reset_admin_password.rst

 1. Click the password reset link on the login screen; this appears after a failed login attempt.
-This works only if you have entered your email address on your Personal page in the ownCloud Web interface, so that the ownCloud server can email a reset link to you.
+This works only if you have entered your email address on your Personal page in the Nextcloud Web interface, so that the Nextcloud server can email a reset link to you.

 2. Ask another Nextcloud server admin to reset it for you.